Commonwealth Prac Payment

 The Australian Government limits the number of weeks you can access CPP for your program.
 This limit is based on the minimum period of placement required to receive accreditation from the relevant accrediting body for your program.

-When you apply for any given course, UQ will determine how many weeks of CPP will be paid based on the number of CPP eligible weeks for your placement (until you have exhausted your maximum CPP entitlement for the program).
+- This will be based on the number of CPP eligible weeks for your placement (until you have exhausted your maximum CPP entitlement for the program).

 What happens if I need to repeat a course?